Evaluating AI-Generated Images of Cultural Artifacts with Community-Informed Rubrics: Discussion

 \subsection{Limitations}

 There are many approaches to scaffolding engagements with impacted communities---for instance, pursuing sustained engagements with organizations with defined memberships and structures of communication~\citep{ParticipationScaleTensions,thieme2026engaging}.
-In contrast, in this work, we chose to engage individuals who held shared identities and life experiences but otherwise do not know each other.
-While this recruitment strategy is in line with past HCI research on representational harm~\citep{mack2024they,qadri2025case,bergman2024stela}, we acknowledge that our broad conceptualization of ``community'' as a group of individuals who hold a shared cultural identity has several limitations.
+In contrast, in this work, we chose to engage individuals who held shared identities and life experiences but otherwise did not know each other.
+While this recruitment strategy is in line with past HCI research on representational harm~\citep{mack2024they,qadri2025case,bergman2024stela}, our broad conceptualization of ``community'' as a group of individuals who hold a shared cultural identity has limitations.
 Our workshop data allowed us to identify preferences that were shared across the individuals we interviewed.
 However, our small sample of participants recruited through convenience sampling does not enable us to make claims that will generalize across the entire community: a common limitation of qualitative research ~\citep{kumar2019engaging}. \looseness=-1

-We made the value-laden choice to scaffold participation as consultation ~\citep{arnstein1969ladder}, \ie{} one-time workshops to elicit participants' preferences for cultural representation, rather than engaging the community as full collaborators who were given the power to shape and own research outputs~\citep{delgado2023participatory,suresh2024participation}.
-While there are several potential benefits to pursuing lower-touch approaches to scaffolding participation, such as respecting and attempting to minimize the labor required from participants ~\citep{ParticipationScaleTensions}, we acknowledge that such approaches run the risk of being exploitative if outputs are misused by researchers, or if community members are not adequately compensated for their labor ~\citep{delgado2023participatory,dalal2024provocation}.
-There is more work needed to develop methods that meaningfully shift power to community members, \eg{} as part of a grassroots, community-led project where community members have full ownership over critical measurement decisions ~\citep{orife2020masakhane}.
+We made the value-laden choice to scaffold participation as consultation ~\citep{arnstein1969ladder}---one-time workshops to elicit participants' preferences---rather than engaging the community as full collaborators with the power to shape and own research outputs~\citep{delgado2023participatory,suresh2024participation}.
+While there are several potential benefits to pursuing lower-touch approaches to participation, such as respecting and attempting to minimize the labor required from participants ~\citep{ParticipationScaleTensions}, we acknowledge that such approaches run the risk of being exploitative if outputs are misused by researchers, or if community members are not adequately compensated for their labor ~\citep{delgado2023participatory,dalal2024provocation}.
+There is more work needed to develop methods that meaningfully shift power to community members, \eg{} as part of a grassroots, community-led project where community members have full ownership over critical measurement decisions ~\citep{orife2020masakhane}. \looseness=-1

 Our decision to prioritize criteria that were agreed upon across participants when designing rubrics, excluding those that were contested, has several limitations.
 While our approach focuses on those criteria viewed as most essential to a culturally appropriate depiction, without engaging more deeply with contestedness and disagreement, it runs the risk of replicating dominant or hegemonic views ~\citep{dev2026unified}.
 Future research can build upon our methods, which \emph{surface} disagreement across participants, to pursue alternative approaches to \emph{reconcile} these disagreements through continued engagements, \eg{} using deliberative or discursive methods to reach group consensus ~\citep{bergman2024stela,qadri2025case}, or exploring innovative approaches to measurement that allow for more than one singular ``ground truth'' ~\citep{sorensen2024roadmap,guerdan2025validating}.
 Finally, our rubrics systematize cultural appropriateness for depictions of cultural artifacts in isolation, and further work is needed to extend these methods to design rubrics for more realistic, complex cultural scenes \citep{qadri2025case,bennett2025toward,thieme2026engaging}.